 Research

 Goal

-Our goal is to understand how aquatic ecosystems that interact with groundwater respond to human actions, climate change and biological activity.
-Our research thus increases knowledge on the resilience of aquatic systems to environmental change.
+Our main goal is to understand how aquatic ecosystems interacting with groundwater respond to human actions.
+We also aim to understand the effects of climate change and biological activity.
+This research enhances knowledge of their resilience to environmental change.

 Survey of a coastal lagoon by boat, determining radon gas (222Rn) in water as a tracer for submarine groundwater discharge

-Survey of a coastal lagoon by boat, determining radon gas (222Rn) in water as a tracer for submarine groundwater discharge.
+Survey of a coastal lagoon by boat, determining radon gas (Rn-222) in water as a tracer for submarine groundwater discharge.
 Ria Formosa, Portugal, December 2009.

+Research